-If technically possible, all of the air handling units (AHUs) should be switched from recirculation to 100% outside air by closing the recirculation dampers (via the Building Management System or manually).
+If technically possible, the use of air recirculation should be avoiding as much as possible by closing the recirculation dampers (via the Building Management System or manually) of all the air handling units (AHUs).
 This decision should be taken after consultation of the manufacturer and considering the cooling and heating capacity of the system.
-In case it is not possible to completely stop the recirculation of the air, the ship should explore improving air filtration as much as possible and using HEPA filters or Ultraviolet Germicidal Irradiation (UVGI).
+In case it is not possible to completely stop the recirculation of the air, the ship should explore improving air filtration of the return air as much as possible such as using ePM1 80% or HEPA filters or Ultraviolet Germicidal Irradiation (UVGI).